Themed Ideas as Learning Resources for Your Childrens Group

 Stories for children have always been a great way to encourage their imagination, teach them ideas and concepts and give them ideas for creative play.
 It also gives them a rare opportunity to sit still and relax for a few minutes, which can be a godsend with groups of lively children!
 Here are a few ideas that could fit in with the themed ideas above.
 I have given one example from each category.

-- The senses: touch- I am wonderfully made
+- The senses: taste- I am wonderfully made

-We told the story of Funnybones, by Janet & Allan Ahlberg, which was a cute story of skeletons going out into the town at nightime, which we combined with role play and songs and hiding under a blanket.
+- Colours: black We told the story of Funnybones, by Janet & Allan Ahlberg, which was a cute story of skeletons going out into the town at nightime, which we combined with role play and songs and hiding under a blanket.
 This was our first colour week and we lit candles at the end to bring in some light.
-More here.

 - Animals: This lends itself to so many animal stories, but we started off by telling the story of creation and having lots of props when it came to rain, plants, funny hair, the earth and all the animals, which were lots of soft toys scattered/hidden around the room, which the children had to find and we put them into groups of land animals, sea creatures and those that fly.
 We ended by proclaiming that we were the best bit that God created!